pingcap/docs/tikv-configuration-file.md

 ### `compaction-readahead-size`

-+ Determines whether to enable the readahead feature during RocksDB compaction and specify the size of readahead data.
++ Controls whether to enable the readahead feature during RocksDB compaction and specify the size of readahead data.
 + If you use mechanical disks, it is recommended to set the value to `2MB` at least.
 + Default value: `0`
 + Minimum value: `0`